Keeping Arizona families safe and secure

 Creating jobs and helping Arizona families get ahead

 Kyrsten knows that creating more good-paying jobs and expanding business opportunities strengthens Arizona’s economy.
 That’s why she works across the aisle to boost jobs and wages – and, as Chair of the Senate panel dedicated to regulatory reform – she works to cut red tape for Arizona businesses.
-Kyrsten also works to make health care more affordable for everyday Arizonans and expand rural jobs and opportunities, and – as a member of the Senate Aging Committee – ensure Arizona seniors can retire with the full Social Security and Medicare benefits they’ve earned.
+Kyrsten also works to make health care more affordable for everyday Arizonans, expand rural jobs and opportunities, and ensure Arizona seniors can retire with the full Social Security and Medicare benefits they’ve earned.

 Kyrsten’s work to help Arizona families and businesses get ahead earned her the Chamber of Commerce Spirit of Enterprise Award each year she has served in Congress.

 Coming from a military family – and as a member of the Senate Veterans’ Affairs Committee – Kyrsten takes personally the government’s obligations to our veterans, and she is working across the aisle to improve veterans’ health care, expand veterans’ education and job opportunities, and hold the VA accountable.